Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 In order to validate the results you must:
 - calibrate your display.
 If not possible use a display known to have a good default factory calibration.
 Any kind of display which doesn't fit this requirement (a lot of displays unfortunately) should not be used to make judgements or adjustments on the measurements.
-- the monitor should have all the image post processing effect settings turned off (e.g. dynamic contrast).
-These can alter the colors depending on the image displayed on screen.
+- disable all the monitor image post processing settings (e.g. dynamic contrast).
+These can alter the colors.

 > [!WARNING]
 > The same console can have different LCD manufacturers which can lead to different results (e.g. NDS Lite has LCD screens coming from Hitachi and Sharp (1)(2)).